scale-it/algo-builder/docs/guide/testing-teal.md

   runtime.setRoundAndTimestamp(20, 100);
   ```

 - **Create Apps/Assets**.
 At this point our runtime is ready.
 Now we can create apps and assets, and begin testing our smart contracts (present in your current directory's `asset` folder).
-To create a stateful application (smart contract), use `runtime.addApp()` funtcion.
-Similarly to create a new asset use `runtime.addAsset()` function.
+To create a stateful application (smart contract), use `runtime.deployApp()` funtcion.
+Similarly to create a new asset use `runtime.deployAsset()` function.
 - **Create and Execute Transactions**.
 We can create transactions to test our smart contracts.
-You create a tranaction (Payment Transaction, Atomic Transfers, Asset Transfer etc...) as you would do it in algob: either using the JS SDK, or one of the high level algob functions.
+You create a transaction (Payment Transaction, Atomic Transfers, Asset Transfer etc...) as you would do it in algob: either using the JS SDK, or one of the high level algob functions.
 To execute tranasction use `runtime.executeTx()` funtion.
 - **Update/Refresh State**.
 After a transaction is executed the state of an account will be updated.
 In order to inspect a new state of accounts we need to re-query them from the runtime.
 In algob examples we use `syncAccounts()` closure (see [example](https://github.com/scale-it/algo-builder/blob/6743acd/examples/restricted-assets/test/asset-txfer-test.js#L80)) closure which will reassign accounts to their latest state.
 - **Verify State**: Now, we can verify if the `global state` and `local state` as well as accounts are correctly updated.
 We use `runtime.getGlobalState()` and `runtime.getLocalState()` to check the state and directly inspect account objects (after the `syncAccounts` is made).